 “Ever since I first learned about Mars when I was 4 years old, I always wanted to go there.”
 Nelson progresses through her story, sharing the humorous and nostalgic details of her experiences at Space Camp the summer after fourth grade.
 As the audience laughs along and leans in to listen, Nelson’s body language relaxes.
 She starts to feel at home.

 Welcome to Carapace, a monthly storytelling event that showcases the short, true stories of people’s lives.
-Although she may not have realized it at the time, Sarah Beth Nelson had stumbled upon a community that would shape the direction of her life as a community member, storyteller, and researcher.
+Although she may not have realized it at the time, Nelson had stumbled upon a community that would shape the direction of her life as a community member, storyteller, and researcher.

-An Atlanta native, Nelson grew up listening to and retelling stories — a passion that led her to a master’s program in library and information science from the University of Alabama.
+An Atlanta native, Nelson grew up listening to and retelling stories — a passion that led her to a master’s program in library and information science at the University of Alabama.
 While between jobs in Georgia, she started attending meetings of the Georgia Storytelling Guild, the content of which focused mainly on folktales.